The History Essay: A Research Guide

 It is recommended that you consult NoodleTools (Taft Students with Taft School Google accounts only) for this information.

-EasyBib is a free MLA citation generator used by Taft Summer School Students
+Bibme is a free citation generator used by Taft Summer School Students.
+Choose MLA, Chicago, or APA style.

 Believe it or not, there is really only one type of History essay: the thesis essay.
 Whether you are writing an in-class essay, a final exam essay off an outline or producing a 15 page research paper, you will be writing a thesis essay.
 This essay is perhaps different from types of essays you might write in English class, so this booklet should help you understand what is expected from your writing in the social sciences.